Auditee action plan

 We have you covered!
 Our live webinars are a great choice if you want the learning to come to you.
 Just log on at the scheduled time and enjoy wherever you are!
 Here are a few of our upcoming courses:

-- June 26: Global Risk Assessment (3 CPE hours)
+- July 25: Project Based Risk Assessment (4 CPE hours)

 Need to do things at your own speed, but still get all your credits?
 Plan your CPE around your life, not the other way around!
-Yellowbook-CPE.com has dozens of self-study courses, including the Creating a Productive Auditor & Auditee Relationship Bundle.
-Learn ways to smooth the auditor and auditee relationship so the auditee welcomes the auditor back year after year after year…
+Yellowbook-CPE.com has dozens of self-study e-book and video courses, including the Fraud Bundle.
+Auditors following audit standards are expected to perform specific steps to address potential fraud.
+In this bundle, learn how to spot fraud and fulfill your responsibility for detecting it.